ibioChile/Transcriptomics-R-Workshop-public/Session1-Temporal_Analysis/3_Pipeline-Gene_expression_analysis.md

 ### 6.1. edgeR MDS

 We can examine inter-sample relationships by producing a plot based on multidimensional scaling.
-More details of this kind of exploration on Session4… this is just an example.
+More details of this kind of exploration in Session2… this is just an example.
 When an object of type DGEList is the input of plotMDS function, the real called function is a modified version designed by edgeR team with real name “plotMDS.DGEList”.
 It convert the counts to log-cpm and pass these to the limma plotMDS